basilstotz/puavo-image-utils/README.md

 Options:
-    -c, --class  CLASS     set image class to CLASS (default ist the source class) -o, --osname OSNAME    set image osname to OSNAME (default ist the source osname) -i, --iteractive       force interactive shell
+    -c, --class  CLASS     set image class to CLASS (default ist the source class) -o, --osname OSNAME    set image osname to OSNAME (default ist the source osname) -d, --datadir DATADIR  copies the content of datadir to /install/ in the chroot.
-    -d, --datadir          copies the content of datadir to /install/ in the chroot.
+    -f, --force            force image creation even with errors -i, --iteractive       force interactive shell
     -h, --help             show this help message
 ```
 (The Makefile here included is just a wrapper around **puavo-img-tool**)